All Episodes

 and analyze Reddit stories, consume the will of the people

-I do bro.
-And two, I realized whenever people talk
+I do bro, and two I realized whenever people talk

 or runt, they're only going to talk about the bad

-features of other people treating them badly.
+features of other people treating them badly, not anything good.

 Speaker 1 (20:14):